alvinveroy/CodeCompass/RETROSPECTION.md

 - If separate annotations are strongly desired for tools, further investigate the MCP SDK's specific requirements or recommended patterns for the 5-argument `server.tool` overload, or check if annotations should be part of an options object for the 4th argument.
 - For now, maintain consistency by using the 4-argument `server.tool(name, description, paramsSchema, handler)` signature for new tools unless a clear need and verified pattern for other overloads arise.

-# Retrospection for Final ESLint Fixes (Server Express Middleware & require-await) (Git Commit ID: a4eb7ac)

-## What went well?
-- The remaining ESLint errors were few and highly localized, making them easier to address.
-- The `require-await` rule correctly identified a potentially unnecessary `async` keyword on the `get_session_history` handler.
-- The previous strategy of using `eslint-disable` for standard library patterns that ESLint misinterprets (like Express middleware) proved effective.

-## What could be improved?
-- **ESLint Configuration for Express:** The fact that `express.json()` and its use with `app.use()` triggers `no-unsafe-*` rules points to a persistent, albeit minor, friction point with ESLint's understanding of Express types.
-While `eslint-disable` is a practical solution, a more ideal setup would have ESLint correctly recognizing these patterns.
-This might involve tweaking ESLint's TypeScript parser settings or specific rule configurations for `@types/express`.

-## What did we learn?
-- Synchronous functions should not be marked `async`.
-The `require-await` rule is a good safeguard for this.
-- For widely-used libraries like Express.js, when TypeScript is satisfied with the types and the code follows standard practices, `eslint-disable` comments for `no-unsafe-*` rules can be a necessary measure if ESLint's type analysis is overly aggressive or slightly misaligned with the library's typings.
-The key is to provide clear justification.

-## Action Items / Follow-ups
-- If time permits in the future, a brief investigation into ESLint's parser options or rule configurations for `@typescript-eslint/parser` related to Express types could be beneficial to see if these `eslint-disable` comments can be eliminated without sacrificing linting quality elsewhere.
-- Ensure all `async` functions in the codebase are reviewed for actual use of `await` to prevent unnecessary `async` declarations.

-# Retrospection for no-misused-promises ESLint Fix (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

-## What went well?
-- The ESLint error message `@typescript-eslint/no-misused-promises` was clear and pointed to the exact location of the issue.
-- The fix was straightforward: identifying an unnecessary `async` keyword on a synchronous callback.

-## What could be improved?
-- Ensuring that `async` is only used on functions that genuinely perform `await` operations or are intended to return a Promise can prevent this class of error.
-A quick scan for `async` functions without `await` during development could be beneficial.

-## What did we learn?
-- The `no-misused-promises` ESLint rule is effective in catching cases where `async` functions are used in contexts expecting synchronous, void-returning functions (like many event listener callbacks or simple Node.js callbacks).
-- Understanding that `async` functions always return a Promise is key to diagnosing this rule's violations.

-## Action Items / Follow-ups
-- Briefly review other simple callbacks in the codebase to ensure `async` is not used unnecessarily, particularly for those passed to Node.js core modules or external libraries that expect void-returning functions.

-# Retrospection for Final ESLint Pass (no-misused-promises & Cleanup) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

-## What went well?
-- The `npm run lint:fix` command successfully cleaned up several unused `eslint-disable` directives, simplifying the codebase.
-- The final `no-misused-promises` error was correctly identified as relating to an unnecessary `async` keyword on a synchronous callback.
-- Installing `@types/express` was a good proactive step, even if it didn't directly fix all `no-unsafe-*` issues, it ensures better type safety for Express code.

-## What could be improved?
-- **Understanding `no-misused-promises`:** This rule can sometimes be subtle.
-It's important to remember that any `async` function returns a Promise, and if a callback signature expects `void` (or a non-Promise return), this rule will trigger.
-- **Iterative Linting:** The process of linting, fixing, and re-linting (sometimes with `--fix`) is effective but can be iterative.
-Ensuring changes are saved and accurately reflected before each lint run is key.

-## What did we learn?
-- The `no-misused-promises` rule is valuable for ensuring that `async` functions are used appropriately, especially in contexts like callbacks where the calling function might not expect or handle a Promise.
-- Regularly running `lint:fix` can help maintain code hygiene by removing redundant `eslint-disable` comments.
-- Even after installing type definitions, some ESLint rules (especially `no-unsafe-*` ones) might require targeted `eslint-disable` comments for idiomatic library patterns if ESLint's type inference remains stricter than TypeScript's.

-## Action Items / Follow-ups
-- Perform a quick review of other callbacks in the codebase, especially those passed to third-party library functions, to ensure `async` is used only when necessary and that `no-misused-promises` is not being violated elsewhere.
-- Continue to be precise with `eslint-disable` comments, targeting only the necessary rules and providing clear justifications.

-# Retrospection for Final ESLint Fixes (Server Express Middleware & require-await) (Git Commit ID: [GIT_COMMIT_ID_PLACEHOLDER])

-## What went well?
-- The remaining ESLint errors were few and highly localized, making them easier to address.
-- The `require-await` rule correctly identified a potentially unnecessary `async` keyword on the `get_session_history` handler.
-- The previous strategy of using `eslint-disable` for standard library patterns that ESLint misinterprets (like Express middleware) proved effective.

-## What could be improved?
-- **ESLint Configuration for Express:** The fact that `express.json()` and its use with `app.use()` triggers `no-unsafe-*` rules points to a persistent, albeit minor, friction point with ESLint's understanding of Express types.
-While `eslint-disable` is a practical solution, a more ideal setup would have ESLint correctly recognizing these patterns.
-This might involve tweaking ESLint's TypeScript parser settings or specific rule configurations for `@types/express`.

-## What did we learn?
-- Synchronous functions should not be marked `async`.
-The `require-await` rule is a good safeguard for this.
-- For widely-used libraries like Express.js, when TypeScript is satisfied with the types and the code follows standard practices, `eslint-disable` comments for `no-unsafe-*` rules can be a necessary measure if ESLint's type analysis is overly aggressive or slightly misaligned with the library's typings.
-The key is to provide clear justification.

-## Action Items / Follow-ups
-- If time permits in the future, a brief investigation into ESLint's parser options or rule configurations for `@typescript-eslint/parser` related to Express types could be beneficial to see if these `eslint-disable` comments can be eliminated without sacrificing linting quality elsewhere.
-- Ensure all `async` functions in the codebase are reviewed for actual use of `await` to prevent unnecessary `async` declarations.